archieneko/archiechain/README.md

 ## Getting Started
 You can follow the guides below to build ArchieChain from source and run an ARC node.
-If you want to run a validating node and stake ARC, follow [this guide](ValidatorGuide.md).
+If you want to run a validating node and stake ARC, follow **[this guide](ValidatorGuide.md)**.

 ## Build from Source (Ubuntu 20.04)
 Requirements - `Go >=1.18.x`